 It is an offence:

-- The following fireworks must not be supplied to the general public:
+To supply the following fireworks to the general public:

 - Air bombs, aerial shells, aerial maroons, shell-in-mortar and maroons-in-mortar.